 The governments of Hugo Chávez and, from the outset, that of President Maduro, backed by the Venezuelan people and patriotic forces, have bravely faced those attempts.
 Such resistance also sheds light on the continuity of U.S. imperialism's policy of interference, and its willingness to do anything to maintain its dominion over Latin America, trampling over international law and the democracy it claims to defend.

-Therefore, we urge the strengthening of international
+Therefore, we urge the strengthening of

-mobilization in support of the Venezuelan people's struggle in defense
+mobilization in support of the Venezuelan people's struggle in

-of their sovereignty and democracy, and of the legitimacy, guaranteed
+of their sovereignty and democracy, and of the legitimacy,

 only by the popular vote, of leading the country in a frank and

-sovereign dialogue with the democratic opposition, and dealing with the
+sovereign dialogue with the democratic opposition, and dealing

 coup plotters who have been supported by U.S. imperialism and